For daily wit & wisdom, sign up for the Almanac newsletter.

-Perennials are plants that are capable of surviving two or more years.
+Perennials are plants that are capable of surviving 2 or more years.
 While they may die back to the ground in winter, their roots survive underground and produce new foliage as the increased light and warmth of spring arrives.
 Most perennials will bloom in the same year that they are planted, while others may need to spend time becoming established first (particularly if planted later in the growing season).

 Start Seeds in the Spring